Wednesday, 4 September 2019

 This article is about cult leaders in general.

-Joyce Collin-Smith had many dealings with the Maharishi Yogi and other cult leaders and wrote at length on why we should Call No Man Master.
+Joyce Collin-Smith had many dealings with the Maharishi Yogi and other cult leaders, and she wrote at length on why we should Call No Man Master.

-The Maharishi Yogi is a classic text-book case.
+The Indian Guru Maharishi Mahesh Yogi is a classic, text-book case.

 Joining and leaving and life inside